Buckwheat: Beer

 In recent years, buckwheat has been used as a substitute for other grains in gluten-free beer.
 Although it is not an actual cereal (being a pseudocereal), buckwheat can be used in the same way as barley to produce a malt that can form the basis of a mash that will brew a beer without gliadin or hordein (together gluten) and therefore can be suitable for coeliacs or others sensitive to certain glycoproteins.

 Whisky

+Buckwheat whisky is a type of distilled alcoholic beverage made entirely or principally from buckwheat.
+It is produced in the Brittany region of France and in the United States.